 Feeling overwhelmed?
-It's easy to find yourself feeling like you're facing near impossible odds when taking on the task of tidying up after the winter months.
+It's easy to find yourself feeling like you're facing near-impossible odds when taking on the task of tidying up after the winter months.
 To make it easier for you, and to give yourself a little extra organization, start out with small goals!
-Make a list of your own prioritizing the problem areas and clutter areas of your home, and simply tackle one task at a time.
+Make a list of your own prioritize the problem areas and clutter areas of your home, and simply tackle one task at a time.
 After all, Spring lasts three months and Rome wasn't built it in a day!

 5. DIVIDE DRAWERS

 Find some smart and creative ways to re-purpose is items around your home.
 Have old dressers that aren't being used?
-They are great for storing linens, dish wear, and other items.
-Think about using an over the door shoe rack for storing toiletries, hair products, toys or accessories.
+They are great for storing linens, dishware, and other items.
+Think about using an over-the-door shoe rack for storing toiletries, hair products, toys, or accessories.

 7. DON'T CRAM!

-Try not overfilling storage spaces.
-Filling drawers, cabinets and closets only 75% will make it a lot easier to find items and stay organized for the rest of the year!
+Try not to overfill storage spaces.
+Filling drawers, cabinets, and closets for only 75% will make it a lot easier to find items and stay organized for the rest of the year!

 If you're feeling overwhelmed by these tips, or don't think you can find the time to begin your spring cleaning, we can help you out!
 Our eco-friendly, holistic cleaning services and products will leave your home feeling refreshed and uplifted.
 Book a consultation today!